Can Large Language Models be Effective Online Opinion Miners?: Experiments

 \subsection{\subtwo (OIG)}

 \paragraph{Problem formulation} This task aims to analyze whether LLMs can group scattered opinions from user-generated online content into high-level topics, providing context-aware and meaningful insights.
-Formally, given content \(c\), our objective is to generate a free-form text summary \(S\) that cohesively encapsulates user opinions into high-level topics.
+Formally, given content \(c\), our objective is to generate a insightful text \(I\) that cohesively encapsulates user opinions into high-level topics.

-\paragraph{Evaluation protocol} To broadly assess the quality of opinion insight summaries generated by the model across various aspects, we employ both lexical and semantic automated evaluation metrics.
-For lexical evaluation, we adopt \textbf{ROUGE-1,10, L} \cite{lin-2004-rouge}, which measure word overlap between the reference and generated summaries.
+\paragraph{Evaluation metrics} To broadly assess the quality of opinion-centric insights generated by the model across various aspects, we employ both lexical and semantic automated evaluation metrics.
+For lexical evaluation, we adopt \textbf{ROUGE-1, 10, L} \cite{lin-2004-rouge}, which measure word overlap between the reference and generated insights.
 For semantic evaluation, we leverage \textbf{BERTScore (BS)} \cite{Zhang2019BERTScoreET} and \textbf{A3CU} \cite{liu-etal-2023-towards-interpretable}.
 BS computes similarity between the reference and generated texts using contextual embeddings, while A3CU compares texts without extracting atomic content units, providing a human-aligned assessment of content similarity.
 For both ROUGE and A3CU, we report F1 scores.
-Moreover, to ensure a systematic and comprehensive evaluation, we also conduct reference-free assessments using an LLM as the judge.
+Moreover, to ensure a systematic and comprehensive evaluation, we also conduct reference-free assessments using an LLM-as-a judge.
 Inspired by~\cite{siledar2024one}, we design the following six well-defined criteria: \textit{Faithfulness, Coverage, Specificity, Insightfulness, Intent} and \textit{Fluency}.
 This analysis extends beyond automated lexical and semantic metrics, providing a broader perspective on the abstractive opinion mining capabilities of LLMs.
 A detailed description is provided in Appendix~\ref{para:LLM_judge_eval_criteria}.